bekkerin/digital-signatures/README.md

 # Digital Signatures
 ## Creating digital signatures with Google Script attached to documents

 Google Script is a JavaScript-like language built into all Gmail accounts, including all educational Gmail accounts.
 Script projects have one or more script files which can either be code files or HTML files.
 Pure JavaScript and CSS can be included in the HTML files.
 Scripts can be used as a stand-alone scripts or attached to Google files like Google Docs, Google Sheets, and Google Slides.
+More information can be be found at [Google Apps Scripts](https://developers.google.com/apps-script).

 Since the scripts can only be used when logged in to a Gmail account, the Gmail account uses the Gmail address as identity, and passwords are needed to access the accounts, the Gmail address can serve for digital signatures.

-Digital signatures require:
+**Digital signatures require:**
 1. Intent to sign and opt-out clause
 2. Consent to do business electronically
 4. Clear signature attribution